Dev Basics Lesson 2 of 3

 Git Basics

-Clone a repository
+Clone an existing repository

 git clone https://github.com/user/repo.git

-Initialize a new repo
+Initialize a new repository

 git init

-1. Working directory — Your actual files
+1. Working directory — The current state of files on disk

-3. Repository — Saved history
+3. Repository — The permanent commit history

 git status